 The Company's majority-owned subsidiary, Rabern, rents heavy duty and light duty commercial construction equipment, mainly to commercial contractors on a short-term rental basis.
 Rabern also rents equipment to homeowners for do-it-yourself projects.
 Rabern operates through commercial distribution and delivery stores (branches).
-Rabern has three branches located in the greater Amarillo, Texas market and Rabern expects to open its fourth branch in Lubbock, Texas.
+Rabern has four branches: three located in the greater Amarillo, Texas market and one located in Lubbock, Texas.